• Home

 Highlights:

-・The Unique “Shikishi Tanzaaku Stone Wall”
+・The Unique “Shikishi Tanzaku-Zumi Stone Wall”

 The stone wall behind the garden features stones shaped like colored paper and tanzaku strips arranged in staggered tiers, creating an exceptionally high-design aesthetic.
 Incorporating the “Stepped Waterfall” fed by the Tatsumi Canal at its top, it boasts an unparalleled, original beauty.